AUTHOR: BABLI

 While the process of payment transaction processing can vary depending on the method of payment and the parties involved, the fundamental steps typically remain the same.
 Here’s a detailed look at how we process payment transactions:

-Authorization is the initial step in every payment process.
-This occurs when a merchant[3] requests the payment processor to verify if the customer’s account has enough funds or credit to complete the transaction.
-The authorization request is typically sent through a secure network to the cardholder’s issuing bank or financial institution[4].
+Authorisation is the initial step in every payment process.
+This occurs when a merchant requests the payment processor to verify if the customer’s account has enough funds or credit to complete the transaction.
+The authorisation request is typically sent through a secure network to the cardholder’s issuing bank or financial institution.

 Authentication